mcosovic/JuliaGrid.jl/docs/src/examples/dcStateEstimation.md

 nothing # hide
 ```

-After defining the power system data, a DC model is generated, including key matrices and vectors for analysis:
+After defining the power system data, we generate the DC model, including the key matrices and vectors used in the analysis:
 ```@example dcStateEstimation
 dcModel!(system)
 nothing # hide